jon-mil-92/DisplayHotKeys/README.md

 ### Prerequisites

-* Windows 10 x64 or Windows 11 x64 operating system.
+* Native Windows 10 x64 or Windows 11 x64 operating system installation.
+Running the app through virtualization software is not fully supported.

 * If using multiple displays, then the "Multiple displays" setting must be set to "Extend these displays" in the Windows "Display" settings menu!